enzoaicardi/flect/docs/dev/resources/methods.md

 ## this.flat

-`this.flat(name, object)` allows to distribute all the properties of an object in the dynamic data of the component.
+`this.flat(name, object)` distribute all the properties of an object into the dynamic datas of the component.
 To understand its usefulness, it must be understood that by default only first-level data is dynamic and accessible in HTML, [Learn more here](/resources/datas).

 The `object` parametter is optionnal, if you dont specify it, it will try to find the object corresponding to `datas[name]`.